bkuzmanoski/dotfiles/readme.md

     - Settings → Composing → Set "Message format" to "Plain Text"
     - Settings → Composing → Set "Undo send delay" to "Off"
     - Settings → Composing → Turn on "Use the same message format as the original message"
-  - Set up Notification Centre layout (see reference screenshot)
+  - Set up Menu Bar and Notification Centre layout (see reference screenshot)

 - **1Password**